Weddings at Inchcolm Abbey & Island

 Civil licences can be applied for from Fife Council.

 You can make your wedding photographs special by hiring Inchcolm Abbey specifically for your photographs, even if you are holding your ceremony elsewhere.
 Please note that at sites where we offer ceremonies, we do not accept photography bookings more than two months in advance of the wedding date.
-For information on the fee and how to book your photography please contact Inchcolm Abbey directly on 01383 823 332 or visit our wedding photography
+For information on the fee and how to book your photography please contact Inchcolm Abbey directly on 01383 823 332 (summer only) or visit our wedding photography

 Forth Tours on 0870 118 1866 www.forthtours.com